The Nielsen realization problem for high degree del Pezzo surfaces: Introduction

 {\bf{Outline of paper.}} In Section \ref{sec:ModM} we review the relevant facts about the mapping class groups of del Pezzo manifolds and their relationship to hyperbolic reflection subgroups.
 In Section \ref{sec:small-n} we detail the elementary cases of the smooth Nielsen realization problem for $M_0$, $M_*$, and $M_1$.
 In Section \ref{sec:m2-m3} we review some results on finite group actions on $4$-manifolds (Subsection \ref{sec:finite-gp}) and apply them in Subsection \ref{sec:m2} to classify all finite subgroups of $\Mod(M_2)$ which lift to $\Diff^+(M_2)$ and prove Theorem \ref{thm:m2} and its corollaries.
 We then apply similar techniques to obtain a partial result for finite subgroups of $\Mod(M_3)$ in Subsection \ref{sec:m3}.
 Finally, we address the complex Nielsen realization problem for $M = M_*$ and $M_n$ for all $n \geq 0$ in Subsection \ref{sec:complex-automorphisms}.

 {\bf{Acknowledgements.}} I am grateful to Benson Farb for his continued support and guidance throughout every step of this project, from suggesting this problem to commenting on many previous drafts.
-I thank both Benson and Eduard Looijenga for sharing an early draft of their paper (\cite{farb--looijenga}) with me, which helped shape this project in its beginnings.
-I thank Danny Calegari and Shmuel Weinberger for their helpful answers to my questions about mapping class groups of and finite group actions on $4$-manifolds, and Dan Margalit for his comments on an earlier draft of this paper.
+I thank both Farb and Eduard Looijenga for sharing an early draft of their paper (\cite{farb--looijenga}) with me, which helped shape this project in its beginnings.
+I thank Hokuto Konno for bringing many relevant references on Nielsen realization for $4$-manifolds to my attention.
+I thank Danny Calegari and Shmuel Weinberger for their helpful answers to my questions about mapping class groups of and finite group actions on $4$-manifolds, and R. \.{I}nan\c{c} Baykur, Dan Margalit, Anubhav Mukherjee, and an anonymous referee for their comments on an earlier draft that improved the exposition of this paper.